USAFA-ECE/ece281-book/_sources/lab/lab3.md

 Much of this code can be extracted from [ICE4](https://usafa-ece.github.io/ece281-book/ICE/ICE4.html).
 Rather than open another Vivado project (and the confusion that comes with it), we suggest you **view your ICE4 GitHub repository in your web browser**.

-The repository should be located at `https://github.com/USAFA-ECE/ice4-<your github username>`.
 ```

 ### thunderbird_fsm.vhd